 The arts depend on a combination of national and local funding.
 The disproportionate cuts to local councils in areas like ours have had a damaging impact.
 Museums Sheffield for example, one of Sheffield’s two successful museum trusts, welcomes 1 million visitors a year.
 But since 2012 it’s lost 40% of its staff, because of budget cuts.
 I’ve consistently challenged cuts to our Council, co-ordinating the ‘Fair Deal for Sheffield’ campaign, pressing the case with Treasury Ministers and leading a delegation to the Prime Minister.
 I have also met with then Minister for the Arts John Glen to discuss funding channels for arts and culture.

 Standing up for the BBC

-The BBC is an extraordinary national asset, with a proud history of immensely popular high quality programmes.
-After receiving hundreds of emails in support of the BBC I spoke out against Government plans, which could harm its ability to create popular programming and undermine its independence, and I will oppose the latest attack from Boris Johnson’s Government.
+The BBC is an extraordinary national asset, with a strong history of popular high quality programmes and community broadcasting, which I have consistently defended.
+Back in 2016, I spoke out against Government plans which could have harmed its ability to create popular programming and undermine its independence, and I will oppose the latest attack from Boris Johnson’s Government.
 I have also made the case for the importance of local radio services, and spoken in Parliament about the value of BBC Radio Sheffield.

 An independent and responsible media is vital to an effective democracy, but some parts of our media fall short in that role.
 I have supported proper media regulation and backed full implementation of the Leveson Report.
 I’ve challenged misreporting and, after I complained to the Independent Press Standards Organisation (IPSO), ‘The Sun’ agreed to publish an apology and correction for their inaccurate article describing Manor as ‘Britain’s worst estate’.
 I have also asked the Culture Secretary to talk to newspaper editors about how they can improve social cohesion and ensure their reporting doesn’t contribute to division and hatred.